vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 ---
 ### Today's meal

-Now a week planning is made we can use this data.
+Now that a week planning is made, we can use this data.

 All data inside Mealie is also accessible through API calls.\
 Go to http://< ip-adress >:9925/docs to see all the available API's.

 To show it like this, the data must be stored in HA and then presented in a nice way.

 <img src="images_mealie/dashboard_day_meal.png" alt="meal planner" width="400px">